 For the water parks, there are the Blizzard Beach Water Park and Typhoon Lagoon Water Park.

-Disney tickets also depend on which park you’re visiting so make sure to choose where you’ll have fun the most!
+Disney tickets also depend on which park on Disney Property you’re visiting so make sure to choose where you’ll have fun the most!

 Bonus: Children under 3 years old get free entrance to all Disney Parks!

-Among these, we’ve only visited Magical Kingdom.
+Among these, we’ve only visited Magic Kingdom.
 Read our takes on the best Magic Kingdom rides and other things to do in Magic Kingdom.

 Another free activity can be finding hidden Mickeys around Walt Disney World.
 One of the fun things to do at Disney World, scavenger hunts are guaranteed to be fun, we even used this idea in revealing our surprise trip to Disneyland!

 Just visit the Wilderness Lodge and ask for a Hidden Mickey Hunt guide, then you’re good to go.

 Do you have a big family and worry that the tickets will be expensive?
 That was me when we were planning our trip, but I found out there are a lot of available discounts and packages that can help you spend less on Disney park tickets.